albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 - A FatJAR contains
   - Our application
-  - All dependencies (JARs)
+  - All its dependencies (JARs)

-- A FatJAR is standalone and can be executed using `java -jar ...`
+- A FatJAR is standalone and can be executed using `java -jar ...`, as shown next

   ```bash
   $ java -jar application.jar